maryamyasaei/countdown-timer-app/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-This App Deplpoyed to Vercel, You can have access via this link: https://todo-app-black-mu.vercel.app/
+This App Deplpoyed to Vercel, You can have access via this link: https://countdown-timer-app-tan.vercel.app/